-5.5 Reporting Prohibited Substance Misuse Use
+5.5 Reporting Substance Misuse

 All employees have an obligation to report the abuse or misuse of alcohol and/or other drugs, as employees affected by alcohol and/or other drugs are a safety hazard to themselves and all other persons in the workplace.
-Any suspected use of a prohibited substance in the workplace misuse issue/s should be reported to a Manager, Station Officer, Captain Commander or Workplace Standards.
+Any suspected substance misuse issue/s in the workplace should be reported to a Manager, Station Officer, Captain Commander or Workplace Standards.
 Reports of substance misuse can be made anonymously.